Terms of Reference

 Members of VN Council also sit on a number of other RCVS Committees and Sub-committees.

-- To establish and keep under review standards of good character and conduct required for listed veterinary nurses and to develop a voluntary system of regulation.
+- To establish and keep under review standards of good character and conduct required for listed veterinary nurses and develop a voluntary system of regulation.

 - To recommend to the Council amendments to the Veterinary Nursing Bye-Laws and Advanced Veterinary Nursing Bye-Laws.